crypticcoinvip/docker/README.md

 ```

 If you have no enough money on the **transparent** addresses of this node or if you are running a "clean" configuration (without existent ~/.crypticcoin and wallet.dat) - you will fail with "Insufficient funds" error.
+In this case the script will prompt you how much money you should provide for announcement.
-Send announcement collateral to the one of the transparent addresses of this (new) wallet an try again.
+Send announcement coins to the one of the transparent addresses of this (new) wallet an try again.

 Building your own image
 -----------------------

-You can build your own image (it takes very long time) with (notify '.' at end of line):
+You can build your own image (it takes very long time) with (don't forget '.' at the end):
 ```
 docker build -t <imagename> .
 ```